Long Island, Maine: History

-Long Island, like other Casco Bay islands, was originally inhabited in the warm months by Native Americans until European settlers first arrived in the 17th century.
-Col. Ezekiel Cushing purchased the island in 1732 and is credited with being the first European to settle and build a house on the island.
+Long Island, like other Casco Bay islands, was originally inhabited in the warm months by members of the Abenaki people until European settlers first arrived in the 17th century, including John Sears cited in a town document as the first to do so in 1640.
+John Smith of Boston acquired Long Island sometime between 1703 and 1706 and named it Smith Island, but is not believed to have ended up settling there.

+Ezekiel Cushing purchased the island in 1732.
 He died in 1765, and willed the island to his nine surviving children.
 Soon after, other settlers arrived to make a livelihood out of farming, fishing, and catching lobsters.

+Long Island was among multiple Casco Bay islands where hoteliers established venues in the early 20th century, including Dirigo House on Island Avenue, the Granite Springs Hotel on Ponce Landing which was destroyed in a 1914 fire, Mountfort Inn on Garfield Street, and the Casco Bay House.

+With an eye on improving defenses for Casco Bay's ship anchorages and shore infrastructure, in 1903 the U.S. Army purchased nearly 10 acres of land on Long Island that included an 80-foot hill overlooking the Hussey Sound passage into the inner bay.
+Sperry searchlights were installed that could illuminate ships more than five miles distant, and that could be moved on railway carts traversing narrow gauge tracks, along with protected sheds, electric generators and a small barracks to house personnel.
+In a military exercise in August that year testing the U.S. Navy's ability to force entry into a fortified harbor like Portland with battleships and cruisers, some 1,400 U.S. Marines and Navy sailors landed on Long Island, capturing 300 troops defending the island in the mock invasion.

-During World War II, Casco Bay became United States Navy base Sail for destroyers escorting HX, SC, and ON convoys of the Battle of the Atlantic.
+During World War II, Casco Bay became U.S. Navy base Sail for destroyers escorting HX, SC, and ON convoys of the Battle of the Atlantic.
 Facilities constructed on the island included the Torpedo Control Officers School of the Portland Naval Training Center, a navy supply pier with a naval fuel annex often cited as a source of contamination for both the island's marsh and Casco Bay, and the Naval Auxiliary Air Facility Casco Bay seaplane base operated as part of Naval Air Station Brunswick from 14 May 1943 to 15 December 1946.
 The United States Army Coast Artillery Corps built two batteries of 90 mm dual-purpose guns on the island as the Long Island Military Reservation, part of the Harbor Defenses of Portland.
+On one of the island's highest hills, a 65-foot concrete tower was constructed with a 25-foot wooden superstructure on top, as a radar observation station.